 “Ijvani, lock down the Drake’s movements.
 Venitra, cover me.”

 He advanced, sword at the ready.
 Zel gritted his teeth as Ijvani tossed a spell at him.
 It was some kind of ooze—like Oom it stuck to whatever it touched.
 He got some on his leg as he pivoted to dodge—Kerash slashed at Zel’s eyes and was blocked.
 Venitra charged with her shield and Zel scored her twice across the chest with his claws.
 He could cut her body!
 But the strikes weren’t deep and the impact jarred his hands.
-Zel hissed, raised his claws.
+Zel snarled, raised his claws.

 And Bea touched his body.